List of Spider-Man: The Animated Series characters: Scorpion

 Scorpion (voiced by Martin Landau in seasons 1–2, Richard Moll in seasons 4–5) works for J. Jonah Jameson as an investigator, but is nervous, plump, and balding.
 In an attempt to discover Spider-Man's real identity, Jameson hires a scientist to use Dr. Connors' Neogenic Recombinator to turn Gargan into a superhero called the Scorpion.
-This incarnation is similar to the original comics version of the Scorpion, with superhuman strength and agility resulting from his genetic enhancement, using the Neogenic Recombinator, with scorpion DNA -referred to by the scientist who carries out the experiment as "a natural predator of the spider" - and an externally mounted cybernetic weapon-tail.
+This incarnation is similar to the original comics version of the Scorpion, with superhuman strength and agility resulting from his genetic enhancement, using the Neogenic Recombinator, with scorpion DNA - referred to by the scientist who carries out the experiment as "a natural predator of the spider" - and an externally mounted cybernetic weapon-tail.
 He encounters Spider-Man on a roof top, and after a short battle is able to defeat the wall crawler.
-However, when he is about to unmask Spider-Man, his body is overcome with pain, and he begins to mutate further, developing yellow eyes, green skin, and talons on his fingers.
-At that point, madness at the horror of what he has become descend upon hi and blamed Jameson for it.
-The Scorpion then attempts to gain access to a nuclear reactor, insanely believing it will restore him to normal ("Radiation made me this way, and I'm going to use it to turn me back!").
+However, when he is about to unmask Spider-Man, his body is overcome with pain, and he begins to mutate further, developing yellow eyes, green skin, and claws.
+At that point, madness at the horror of what he has become descend upon him and blamed Jameson for it.
+The Scorpion then attempts to gain access to a nuclear reactor, insanely believing it will restore him to normal.
 He bearhugs, and almost crushes Spider-man to death, until J. Jonah Jameson attacks Scorpion "because you're a greater evil".
 Spider-Man stops him, sending him to jail.